Yevgeny Zamyatin: Science fiction

 George Orwell believed that Aldous Huxley's Brave New World (1932) must be partly derived from We.
 However, in a 1962 letter to Christopher Collins, Huxley says that he wrote Brave New World as a reaction to H.G.
-Wells' utopias long before he had heard of We.
+Wells's utopias long before he had heard of We.
 Kurt Vonnegut said that in writing Player Piano (1952) he "cheerfully ripped off the plot of Brave New World, whose plot had been cheerfully ripped off from Yevgeny Zamyatin's We."